X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA06keyboardinput.md

 This code is basically all we need!

-* The first line retrieves the current state of the keyboard, holding which keys are current pressed.
+* The first line retrieves the current state of the keyboard, holding which keys are currently pressed.
 * We use this KeyboardState object to the whether the Left and Right arrow keys are currently down, and if this is the case we change the angle of the current player.

 Now we need to call this method from our Update method (before *base.Update*), ensuring the keyboard is read exactly 60 times each second: